FaturFawkes/FaturFawkes/README.md

 ---

-This is place for me to build something new and grow up my skills
+This is the place for me to build something new and grow up my skills

 Here are some ideas to get you started: